toxicpuzzle/spx/README.md

 2. Describe your design decisions for the trader and how it's fault-tolerant.

+Trader can deal with unreliable signal handling from parent by repeatedly signalling the parent if it waits for more than 0.5 seconds without a message and there are still orders waiting to be accepted.
+Everytime the trader receives an "ACCEPTED" message then we reduce the orders waiting to be accepted, and everytime the trader makes an order we increase it.
+This way the trader only signals the parent to read when the trader still has trades left Issue potentially: what if parent does not deal well with traders that write nothing? i.e. might have multiple signals for one message if in the 0.5 seconds parent queued the signal but just hasn't processed it yet (false signal loss)

+Since signals are unreliable for the trader the trader will TODO potential issue -> what happens if scheduler switches from parent to child right before the signal is sent -> child reads from pipe -> then parent signals again -> child reads nothing though so allg -> does not block like before

 3. Describe your tests and how to run them.

 Each folder contains